nosilver4u/ewww-image-optimizer-cloud/readme.txt

 1. **Smooth Handling** with pixel-perfect optimization using industry-leading tools and progressive rendering.
 1. **High Torque** as we bring you the best compression/quality ratio available with our lossy options for JPG, PNG, and PDF files.
 1. **Adaptive Steering** with intelligent conversion options to get the right image format for the job (JPG, PNG, or GIF).
-1. **Free Parking** means you never pay for an image we can’t compress, you are never billed for a month you do not use the API, and pre-paid credits never expire.
+1. **Metered Parking** means you never pay for an image we can’t compress, you are never billed for a month you do not use the API, and pre-paid credits never expire.
 Plus, get WebP image generation at no extra cost: any JPG or PNG can be converted to Google’s next-generation image format.
 1. **Comprehensive Coverage:** no image gets left behind, optimize everything on your site, beyond just the WordPress Media Library.
 1. **Safety First:** all communications are secured with top SSL encryption.
 1. **Roadside Assistance:** top-notch support is in our DNA.
 For priority assistance, be sure to use your registered email or mention your registered email when you [contact us for help](https://ewww.io/contact-us/).